-6.13 As shown in the table below, taking into account the estimated deliverable supply of 1,676, if the accumulated surplus of 959 is fully included in the requirement calculation (scenario a.), there would be a 38 year estimated supply.
-If the surplus was to be applied proportionately across the 11 remaining years of the plan period (scenario b.), there is over 18 years estimated supply (against an adjusted five-year requirement of 459, or 92 per annum).
-If conversely the surplus balance was entirely disregarded, a deliverable supply would still be evidenced, equivalent to 6.81 years against the baseline plus a 5% buffer (a requirement of 1,229 dwellings, or 246 per annum).
-Further details are included in the Redcar and Cleveland Five Year Housing Land Supply Assessment, 1 April 2021 - 31 March 2026.
+6.14 The five-year supply position is set out in Table 5, taking into account the estimated deliverable supply of 1,661 dwellings.
+If the accumulated surplus of 1,162 is fully included in the requirement calculation (scenario a.), this would basically match the baseline minimum without the need for any further development.
+If the surplus balance is applied proportionately across the 10 remaining years of the plan period (scenario b.), there is approximately 13.4 years estimated supply (against an adjusted five-year requirement of 459, or 92 per annum).
+If on the other hand the surplus balance is disregarded apart from the small undersupply in 15/16, the supply would be almost halved to approximately 6.9 years.